traghav/traghav.github.io/_posts/2018-02-27-public-bloom-filters.md

 ## Why Public Bloom Filters?

-So Public Bloom Filters are exactly like regular bloom filters, aside from the fact that they are shared.
+Public Bloom Filters are exactly like regular bloom filters, aside from the fact that they are shared.
 For instance multiple entities can look-up if something is part of a bigger set.

 There are a few good reasons to offer a Public Bloom Filter as a service.
 One application could be ensuring unique usernames across multiple services while ensuring a relatively high degree of anonymity.
 If you claim a username on a platform that uses a Public Bloom Filter, you stake your claim on the username for every other platform that uses the same Public Bloom Filter.